 Texas Standard Visitation

-Helping You Navigate the Complexities of a Standard Possession Order in Texas
+Helping You Navigate the Complexities of Child Visitation in Texas

-In Texas, standard possession is deemed to be in the best interest of the child; however, it is becoming more common for parents to have a custom possession order that can be tailored to fit the needs of the non-custodial parent as well as the parent with custody (known as "conservatorship" in Texas).
+A Texas standard possession order is deemed to be in the best interest of the child; however, it is becoming more common for parents to have a custom possession order that can be tailored to fit the needs of the non-custodial parent as well as the parent with custody (known as "conservatorship" in Texas).

 Under a standard possession order in Texas, if the parents live less than 100 miles apart, then the parent with whom the child(ren) do not primarily live (the non-custodial parent) typically has possession of the children on the first, third, and fifth weekends of the month, beginning on Friday at either the time school lets out or 6:00 p.m. and ending on Sunday at 6:00 p.m.